 It gives you clues about where you want your life to change.
 It promises opportunity and growth.

 Your clutter is perfect in pointing you towards this growth.

 If we dig into this a bit further, it’s about life presenting you with the opposite of what you want.
-We’re shown this ‘crap’ so we can appreciate the other side.
-For instance, without sadness we don’t appreciate happiness.
-Without hatred we would not recognise peace for what it is.
-Without Imperfection we don’t know perfection.
-Without clutter, we don’t know space.
+The ‘crap’ helps us appreciate the other side.
+For instance, without sadness, we don’t appreciate happiness.
+Without hatred, we would not recognise peace for what it is.
+Without imperfection, we don’t know perfection.
+And without clutter, we don’t know space.

 So, the imperfect clutter in your home is your indicator that you want something else.
 Organisation and space.